npalomin/streetspace_dataset_ldn/README.md

 ## Caveats

-The parameters presented in this dataset should be viewed as estimated measurments of real-world-objects.
+The parameters presented in this dataset should be viewed as estimated measurements of real-world-objects.
 For a full assessment of the data generation process read the referenced [paper](https://www.ucl.ac.uk/bartlett/casa/publications/2019/sep/casa-working-paper-212).
 Some known limitations are present in the measurments of bridges structures and motorways junctions were streetspace designations could be over and underestimated.

 ## Study area